pratiksha251/CSV_Analysis/README.md

 Create templates for file upload and displaying results.
 Update your settings.py to include the analysis app and configure file upload settings.

-install all the libraries using command:
+create a folder named CSVAnalysis then in command promt run this command install all the libraries using command:
       pip install django
       pip install numpy